subedipiyush/cnn/Readme.md

   - If you are solving an image classification problem, the input layer will likely consist of N neurons with N being the number of pixels in the image; the number of neurons at the output layer would be equal to the number of categories of images the model should be able to classify; the number of neurons in the hidden layer can be artibrary.
 - For each image from the test data, _encode_ the data to match the format expected by the input layer.
   - For an image classifier this could be the greyscale value of each pixel in the image.
-- We then being _forward propagation_ where the inputs are propagated to the neurons in the hidden layer.
+- We then begin _forward propagation_ where the inputs are propagated to the neurons in the hidden layer.
 - At each neuron, we apply the activation function and propagate the result to the next layer and so on, until the ouput layer.
-  - To note is the the function applied at the output layer should match the desired outcome; we can apply a non-linear function at the hidden layers (e.g. ReLU) but can either apply no function(regression) or binary function(e.g. Sigmoid) or other function at the output layer.
+  - Something to note is that the function applied at the output layer should match the desired outcome; we can apply a non-linear function at the hidden layers (e.g. ReLU) but can either apply no function(regression) or binary function(e.g. Sigmoid) or other function at the output layer.
 - So far what we have done is _inference_; this is what a trained model would also do for a given input.
 - When it comes to training, we will have to evaluate the output and feed back the evaluation back to the network(model) for it to correct/improve its weights and biases.
   - When we say "evaluate the output", it means we are checking the accuracy of the model.